-The fire must also have been a setback, surely, for Egypt’s aggressive campaign for the return of a few of its most valuable artifacts from museums around the world.
-(A threat from their director of antiquities to cut off ties with the Louvre museum and ban all French excavation teams from its archaeological digs, resulted in the return of the Tetaki tomb frescoes in 2009.)
+The fire must also have been a setback, surely, for Egypt’s aggressive campaign for the return of a few of its most valuable artefacts from museums around the world.
+(A threat from their director of antiquities to cut off ties with the Louvre museum and ban all French excavation teams from its archaeological digs resulted in the return of the Tetaki tomb frescoes in 2009.)

 This past July, we dedicated our Louvre visit to some of those treasures in the Egyptian Antiquities section.
-Chief among them, the Zodiac Ceiling, the earliest known map of the sky, that I had been longing to set eyes on ever since I saw its soot covered reproduction in the incredible Temple of Hathor in Dendera.
+Chief among them the Zodiac Ceiling: an earliest known map of the sky that I had been longing to set eyes on ever since I saw its soot covered reproduction in the incredible Temple of Hathor in Dendera.

 Below are some more equally impressive pieces ranging from antiquity to the Coptic period.
 Should they go back?
-Not sure any more.
-I was just selfishly happy to have had one more opportunity to see them.
+I still think they should but I was selfishly glad to have had one more opportunity to see them.
 For, as much as my heart bleeds for its people, I don’t see myself returning to Egypt anytime soon.

 MORE EGYPT INSPIRATION

 EGYPT TRAVEL GUIDE – ALL YOU NEED TO PLAN A PERFECT TRIP

 EGYPT ITINERARY – AN EPIC TEN DAY JOURNEY

 PYRAMIDS OF EGYPT – GIZA, SAQQARA & DAHSHUR

 THE TWIN TEMPLES OF ABU SIMBEL